ansible/ansible/docs/docsite/rst/user_guide/vault.rst

     ansible-playbook --vault-id dev@dev-password site.yml

-To prompt for the password for the 'dev' vault id:
+To prompt for the password for the 'dev' vault ID:

 .. code-block:: bash

     ansible-playbook --vault-id dev@prompt site.yml

-To get the 'dev' vault id password from an executable script :file:`my-vault-password.py`:
+To get the 'dev' vault ID password from an executable script :file:`my-vault-password.py`:

 .. code-block:: bash